Why Your Brand is Like a Flower: A Branding Framework

 ◦ Who am I serving?

-◦ What’s my brand’s unique voice and personality?
+◦ What’s my brand’s authentic voice and personality?

 Your petals become consistent: